14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/christmas-tree-original-candle?variant=42443967660113)
     Availability: Available
     Price: $64.95 USD
-- [Citrus Pine Original Candle](https://affinatiliving.com/products/citrus-pine-original-candle): Citrus Pine Original Candle – 10 oz Energize your home with the crisp, invigorating scent of our Citrus Pine Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is crafted from a premium soy wax blend for a clean, even burn.
-The fragrance combines bright citrus notes with fresh pine and subtle hints of evergreen, creating a refreshing and uplifting aroma reminiscent of a forest breeze.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for bringing a lively, natural freshness to any room.
-Burn Time – 60–70 Hours
+- [Citrus Pine Original Candle](https://affinatiliving.com/products/citrus-pine-original-candle): Citrus Pine Original Candle – 10 oz Citrus Pine is fresh, crisp, and uplifting.
+Bright citrus blends with evergreen pine for a clean scent that feels both energizing and comforting.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Citrus ZestMiddle Notes: Pine NeedlesBase Notes: Soft Woods, Clean Musk Perfect for refreshing your home and bringing an outdoors-in feel to any room.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:15Z
+  Updated: 2025-12-16T12:57:11Z
   Vendor: Affinati
   Product Type:
   Availability: Available